Essential Masterclass

 When it comes to addressing financial issues in a remarriage, couples should look at the past.
 This should include the way in which each person handled finances, and their pre-marital liabilities and assets, along with the present (e.g., new benefit options) and the future.
 This means how they’ll handle finances as a unit or protect themselves and loved ones in case of death or divorce.

-CNBC’s recent article entitled “Remarrying?
+CNBC’s article entitled “Remarrying?
 Here are financial considerations to keep in mind before saying ‘I do’” says that it’s important to release any financial skeletons from the closet.
-Here are some smart financial moves for new parents:
+Here are some smart financial moves for the newly engaged or married:

-After the prospective spouses identify their collective financial situation, there are a few topics to consider.
 For instance, if you were previously married for more than 10 years and collecting Social Security benefits on your ex-spouse’s account, you may forfeit those payments if you remarry.

-Your new combined income may also result in a higher tax bill.
-This is sometimes called a “marriage penalty.”
+Marriage is a recognized life event, so you may be allowed to change your insurance options outside the regular autumn time window.
 You should also be aware that if you were previously divorced and getting substantially discounted insurance via the healthcare.gov exchange, when you remarry, your insurance costs may go up if your joint income goes up.

 Reference: CNBC (March 7, 2022) “Remarrying?
 Here are financial considerations to keep in mind before saying ‘I do’”